IliaRakhlevski/Detection-of-violence-against-children-in-videos/README.md

 ***lst = [i for i in range(1, 120 + 1)] <br/>
 testing(model, lst, False)*** <br/>
 uncommented.
 Open the development environment and run this file.<br/>
+The dataset presented in the repository has only several examples.
+The full dataset has about 8000 videos.<br/>

 See *"Final Project Presentation.pdf"* for the details.